MelbourneDeveloper/Urls/README.md

 # Urls

-Treat Urls as first class citizens
+Treat Urls as first-class citizens

 [Nuget](https://www.nuget.org/packages/Urls)

 Urls is a .NET library of [records](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) that represent Urls.
-All properties are immutable and there are a collection of Fluent API style extension methods to make Url construction easy.
-Use the `with` syntax to create new Urls easily, and make Http calls with [RestClient.Net](https://github.com/MelbourneDeveloper/RestClient.Net/tree/5/develop).
+All properties are immutable, and there are a collection of Fluent API style extension methods to make Url construction easy.
+I designed this library with F# in mind.
+Use the `with` syntax to create new Urls easily and make HTTP calls with [RestClient.Net](https://github.com/MelbourneDeveloper/RestClient.Net/tree/5/develop).

 #### C#